 Victims of sexual assault are strongly encouraged to report the incident to the University Police at (765) 285-1111.
-Off-campus incidents should be reported to either University Police or the Muncie Police Department at (765) 747-4838.
+Ball State police officers are available 24 hours a day, 7 days a week.
+Off-campus incidents should be reported to either University Police or the Muncie Police Department at (765) 747-4838, or, if the location is outside of Muncie, to the law enforcement agency of the jurisdiction where the assault occurred.
 It is important to preserve physical evidence that may be needed for investigation and prosecution: the victim should not change clothes or otherwise cleanse her/himself before going to a hospital.
 If the victim is reluctant to contact the police initially, she/he should still seek treatment at a hospital to preserve evidence and address any health concerns.